Władysław II the Exile: Włostowic affair

-In the meanwhile, the tensions between Władysław and Piotr Włostowic worsened.
+In the meantime, the tensions between Władysław and Piotr Włostowic worsened.
 The position of the Count Palatine in the civil war was clearly against the High Duke.
-This attitude clearly did not correspond with Wladyslaw's concept of autocracy, and after this episode he thought about the total removal of his brothers from their lands.
-By 1145 however, it seemed that a reconciliation between the High Duke and Włostowic was possible, as evidenced by the invitation to Władysław by the voivode on the occasion of Włostowic's son wedding.
-At the beginning of the following year the High Duke, however, decided to bet everything on one gamble: eliminate Włostowic from his life for good.
+This attitude clearly did not correspond with Wladyslaw's concept of autocracy, and after this episode, he thought about the total removal of his brothers from their lands.
+By 1145, however, it seemed that a reconciliation between the High Duke and Włostowic was possible, as evidenced by the invitation to Władysław by the voivode on the occasion of Włostowic's son wedding.
+At the beginning of the following year, the High Duke, however, decided to bet everything on one gamble: eliminate Włostowic from his life for good.
 He ordered one of his knights, Dobek, to capture him.
 Dobek arrived at Włostowic's court at Ołbin (in present-day Wrocław), and during the night captured the voivode with his men.
 High Duchess Agnes demanded Włostowic's death, but Władysław decided instead to make an example out of him: he was blinded, mutilated and sentenced to exile.

 Włostowic was respected and had many friends, and his fate caused many nobles to switch their allegiance to the Junior Dukes.
-Furthermore, the blinded Włostowic fled to the Kievan Rus', which had so far supported Władysław, and convinced them to break their alliance.
+Furthermore, the blinded Włostowic fled to the Kyivan Rus', which had so far supported Władysław, and convinced them to break their alliance.